xebiarohan/react/4_react_essentials_advance.md

 ```

 2. Update the state based on previous state
-   - DONT directly change the value like shown in first example
+   - DON'T directly change the value like shown in first example
    - in the second approach setter method will automatically provide the current value to the function that we are passing

 ```